aleph-fbk/aleph-fbk.github.io/README.md

 # Good to know

 ### Language

-This website is composed of several markdown pages that are automatically compiled and converted to HTML.
-See the istructions below to create and update pages; afterwards, you just need to push your changes to the repository and the website will update accordingly.
+This website is composed of several markdown (`.md`) pages that are automatically compiled and converted to HTML whenever the repository is updated (e.g., with a new commit).

-On top of many pages, a YAML preamble (that starts and ends with `---`) defines some metadata of the page (like the title and the layout to be used) as well as custom variables.
-Each layout requires some variables, while other may be optionally assigned; variables' values will then be parsed and placed inside the webpage according to the specific layout.
+On top of many pages, a YAML preamble (that starts and ends with `---`) defines metadata (e.g., title, layout) as well as custom variables.
+Each layout requires specific variables, while others may be optionally assigned.

 Only plaintext is allowed inside YAML preambles, while common markdown or HTML tags can be used outside.

 ### Use of attachments

 Common images can be found in and used from the folder [`assets/images`](./assets/images).

-Custom images or attachments specifically related to collaborations, complementary material, events, people, projects and tools should be uploaded in the related [`assets/areas`](./assets/areas) folder.
-Keep material properly organized (e.g., use subfolders).
+Custom images or attachments should be uploaded in the [`assets/areas`](./assets/areas) folder.
+Please keep material properly organized (e.g., using subfolders).

 # Common operations

-> **Important**: anything you create a reference to in the website (e.g., collaborations, complementary material, events, people, projects, tools) need to exist already (see the instructions below).
+> **Important**: anything you create a reference to in the website (e.g., collaborations, complementary material, events, people, projects, tools, tags) need to exist already.
+For instance, it is not possible to create a new project referring to a person that does not exist in [`_data/people.yml`](./_data/people.yml).
+Similarly, it is not possible to create a new publication whose venue (e.g., conference) does not exist in [`_data/destinations.yml`](./_data/destinations.yml).

 ### Add a person
 You can add a person (e.g., new member or student) in the [`_data/people.yml`](./_data/people.yml) file: